FURNACEAI/pagefreezer-part-2/Readme.md

                       use.
 Defaults to "futures."

 -l LIMIT, --limit LIMIT
-                      Indicates how many URLs should we should poll.
+                      Indicates how many URLs should polled.
 Takes an int.
 If left empty, it will use all URLs defined in the JSON file (10,000+)